larastudio/stedding/README.md

 # Stedding
 Stedding is a minimalistic LEMP Stack setup for [Laravel PHP](https://laravel.com/).
-It facilitates the setting up of Laravel apps on a well prepared VPS using Ansible Playbooks on a [Ubuntu](https://www.ubuntu.com/) server.
+It facilitates the setting up of Laravel apps on a well prepared [Ubuntu](https://www.ubuntu.com/) server) VPS using Ansible Playbooks.

 ## Note
 Again, this is constantly evolving.
 So use it wisely and backup when possible.